 High quality feeder pigs will be healthier and easier to care for than low quality feeder pigs.

-High quality feeders are also likely to cost you a bit more money to purchase, but they are worth it because better pigs have a higher feed efficiency, which means more growth for your money spent on pig feed.
+High quality feeders are also likely to cost you a bit more money to purchase, but they are worth it!
+Better pigs have a higher feed efficiency, which means more growth for your money spent on pig feed.

 I know it can be tempting to buy cheap or “deal” pigs, but don’t.
 They are not cheap, at all, when you figure in your time and costs to get that supposedly cheap pig to market weight!